 Once you have all this great light coming out of the fixture, you can keep a lot of it from getting to the tank just by neglecting the splash guards and/or glass top.
 Glass tops are easily neglected and any algae, mineral deposits, or salt creep blocks light.
 I have seen tanks look like they got new bulbs and even new fixtures just by cleaning the glass tops.
 In fact, it is even possible to burn corals by the sudden increase in light after cleaning dirty glass tops.
 If you aren’t using a glass top then you definitely want to keep the splash guard on the light fixture (you don’t want bare bulbs over open water).
 Most HOT5 and other higher end fixtures come with splash guards.
 If you have a glass top too simply remove the splash guard.
 If you are using the fixture over open water, keep the splash guard on and well cleaned.

 The amount of time that lights are on is another major issue with lighting.
-In general I prefer to run any lights on a timer.
+In general, I prefer to run any lights on a timer.
 This way there are no issues with the photoperiod, you never forget to turn them on or off or let them run way too long.
 There are tons of timers out there.
-I do not like any built-in to power strips, but any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) are fine.
+I do not like any built-in to power strips or light fixtures, but any of the light timers made for aquariums or found in any hardware or department store (such as Walmart or Target) are fine.
 Most light fixtures require a three-pronged outlet so a three-pronged timer is required.
 The only other thing I want to make sure I have on a timer is a switch so that I can turn the lights on any time I need to.

 Fish need a day/night cycle.
-In a fish only tank the light from the room is enough to provide this unless the tank is in a dark room with no sunlight.
+In a fish-only tank the light from the room is enough to provide this unless the tank is in a dark room with no sunlight.
 Most of us want actual light to enjoy the fish.
-In fish only tanks this can be as little as a few hours in the evening when you are actually there to enjoy them.
+In fish-only tanks this can be as little as a few hours in the evening when you are actually there to enjoy them.
 The most natural photoperiod would be 12-14 hours of lights on during the day, but in many tanks this would cause too much algae.